vsumit89/store-monitor/README.md

 ## Features

 - Calculates store uptime and downtime.
-- Generates reports for the last 1 hour, last 1 day, and last 1 week.
+- Generates reports for the last 1 hour, last 1 day, and last 1 week
-- Utilizes the FastAPI framework for efficient API handling.
-- Employs Celery for asynchronous report generation.

 ## Directory Structure